PetriSim/petri-sim-tool/README.md

 ### 📦️ Simulator (Scylla)
 Scylla is an extensible BPMN process simulator which relies on the building blocks of discrete event simulation.
 For its repo please refer: https://github.com/PetriSim/Scylla-container/edit/main/README.md

-Please refer the following link for the details of Scylla container, https://github.com/PetriSim/Scylla-container
+Also, please refer the following link for the details of Scylla simulator, API which provides an endpoint to the functionality of this container and a data converter from PetriSim parameters to Scylla global and simulation configuration:  https://github.com/PetriSim/Scylla-container

 ### 📦️ PetriSim frontend (Furat)
 The frontend of our web application has been built using the Javascript library React.
 We have also utilized the Chakra-UI design framework to ensure a modern look for our website.
 To facilitate deployment and portability, the frontend has been containerized using Docker.